 FDA Approves Lecanemab Subcutaneous Formulation as Maintenance Dose for Alzheimer Disease

-The FDA approved lecanemab (Leqembi; Leqembi Iqlik) as a subcutaneous formulation as a weekly maintenance dose after the 18-month intravenous (IV) phase to treat Alzheimer disease (AD) for patients with mild cognitive impairment or mild dementia stage of the disease.
+The FDA approved lecanemab (Leqembi; Leqembi Iqlik) as a subcutaneous formulation as a weekly maintenance dose after the 18-month intravenous (IV) phase to treat Alzheimer disease (AD) for patients with mild cognitive impairment or the mild dementia stage of the disease.
 The autoinjector is expected to launch October 6, 2025.1,2

-"This shift to subcutaneous maintenance dosing is a crucial step toward making Leqembi more accessible for patients, similar to how diabetes and GLP-1 medications are delivered, and represents the first step towards the day when patients can bypass infusions altogether," Howard Fillit, MD, cofounder and chief science officer at the Alzheimer’s Drug Discovery Foundation, said in a news release.1 "This milestone lessens the burden on patients and caregivers by reducing the logistical challenges of receiving Alzheimer treatment, while also bringing us closer to the day when patients can more easily receive a combination of drugs, potentially administered from home."
+"This shift to subcutaneous maintenance dosing is a crucial step toward making Leqembi more accessible for patients, similar to how diabetes and GLP-1 [glucagon-like peptide-1] medications are delivered, and represents the first step toward the day when patients can bypass infusions altogether," Howard Fillit, MD, cofounder and chief science officer at the Alzheimer’s Drug Discovery Foundation, said in a news release.1 "This milestone lessens the burden on patients and caregivers by reducing the logistical challenges of receiving Alzheimer treatment, while also bringing us closer to the day when patients can more easily receive a combination of drugs, potentially administered from home."

 The safety of the autoinjector was studied in approximately 600 patients, and investigators found that the safety profile was similar to maintenance IV treatment.
 However, the data showed that systemic reactions were less common with subcutaneous dosing, with less than 1% of patients experiencing systemic AEs compared with 26% for the IV infusion.
 Further, 11% of patients experienced mild-to-moderate local reactions, including redness, swelling, and itching at the injection site, and the AEs did not interfere with administration.
 Less than 1% of patients had mild systemic symptoms, including headache, fever, or fatigue.3